Skip to content

 ↓ (User gets response tailored to current page)

-The useChatContext Hook
+The useCyborg Hook

 Basic Usage

-import { useChatContext } from '@cyborg-sdk/react';
+import { useCyborg } from '@cyborg-sdk/react'

 function ProductPage({ productId }) {

-const product = useProduct(productId);
+const product = useProduct(productId)

-pageData: {
+context: {

 },